wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The state describes expungement as the process of removing or sealing a person's criminal record from the general populace under certain conditions.

 In Wyoming, as it is in other states, criminal records often determine how much an individual can benefit from society.
-If wrongdoings are found on the records of persons in the state, they will not enjoy as many benefits as if they kept a clean record.
+Individuals with criminal records may face limitations that would not apply if they had no record.

 The State of Wyoming provides a "second chance" opportunity for some individuals who have erred in the past but have kept clean records since they served their punishment for a crime.